 When is a Flood Management Report required?

 A Flood Management Report must be submitted with any Development Application on flood prone land (with exceptions noted below), for Council to consider the potential flood impacts and applicable controls.
 For Residential or Commercial development, it is required for development on land identified within the Medium or High Flood Risk Precinct.
-For Vulnerable or Critical development, it is required if it is within any Flood Risk Precinct.
+For Sensitive or Hazardous Development (referred to as Vulnerable or Critical Development within the DCP Flood Clause), it is required if it is within any Flood Risk Precinct.